Thalía con banda: Grandes éxitos

 Thalía con banda: Grandes éxitos is a 2001 compilation album by Thalía.
 The album was released in August 2001 while successful singles off her Arrasando album were still receiving heavy airplay, like "Arrasando", "Reencarnacion" and "It's My Party."

 The album includes ten of Thalía's greatest hits remade in banda style, plus two new banda tracks "La Revancha" and "Cuco Peña" and two bonus remixes of "Piel Morena" and "Amor a la mexicana."
 The only video filmed from this album was for the mix of "Amor a la mexicana" but the single did not have great success.

-Thalía con banda: Grandes éxitos received various music certifications, including a Gold award in Spain, becoming the first banda album to do so.
-It was also certified with Gold in Mexico and Platinum (Latin) in the United States.
+According to Billboard, Thalía con banda: Grandes éxitos earned various music certifications, including a Gold award in Spain, becoming the first banda album to do so, and a Platinum (Latin) in the United States.

 Background and production

 After the success of Thalía's first three studio albums by EMI, which reached multimillions of sales according to Billboard magazine, the singer and her record company decided to launch a record with the hit songs from her previous musical productions with the label.
 Instead of launching a common collection Thalía decided to gather the past hits arranged in the banda style.
 About recording an album of Banda music, she stated: "I spent my entire adolescence listening to banda with my friends [...]
 And on the other hand, my life has changed drastically since I've been living in the U.S., and everything holds a terrible nostalgia ...
 Losing your customs, your friends".

 The bass of the album was recorded in Los Mochis, Sinaloa.
 Thalía said that the album is "completely Mexican music, very much from our roots (…) it is a dream that I always longed for and that I will finally achieve".
 The album was released at Hacienda de Los Morales, one of the most typical restaurants in Mexico City.
 The album was produced by Memo Gil and featured arrangements by Adolfo and Omar Valenzuela and Pancho Ruíz, composers of the banda musical genre.